laravel/docs/homestead.md

 The default installation will set the database username to `homestead` and corresponding password to `secret`.
 To access the Neo4j browser, visit `http://homestead.test:7474` via your web browser.
 The ports `7687` (Bolt), `7474` (HTTP), and `7473` (HTTPS) are ready to serve requests from the Neo4j client.

+<a name="installing-mongodb"></a>

+### Installing MongoDB

+[MongoDB](https://www.mongodb.com/) is a NoSQL database.
+To install MongoDB Community Edition, update your `Homestead.yaml` file with the following configuration option:

+    mongodb: true

+The default installation will set the database username to `homestead` and corresponding password to `secret`.

 <a name="aliases"></a>
 ### Aliases